StefanStoiljkovic/PlaywrightDemoWithLocalApp/Readme.txt

 Backend and frontend servers are started in the CI environment prior to test execution.

 Playwright handles both UI interaction and API validation from a centralized test suite.

-Test results and any coverage data are uploaded as artifacts in the CI pipeline.